 Traditional voice of customer training often calls for hours of transcribing, interpretation and analysis.
 Your B2B customers are capable—and usually eager—to help you understand and prioritize their needs while still in the room with you.
 And unlike B2C techniques, where they feel studied and observed, this interaction is a respectful discussion between professional peers.
 Your interview team has a short post-interview debriefing… and they’re done.

 Unlike B2C producers, your product might be part of your customer’s customer’s product, or even further down the value chain.
 Our voice of customer training gives you advanced techniques to help you go down this value chain to understand all relevant needs.
 And while B2C producers assign “one vote” per consumer… you’ll assign weights for the buying power of B2B customers.
-Blueprinting lets you do this with simple but powerful quantitative tools.
+Our Voice of the Customer workshops show you how to do this with simple but powerful quantitative tools.

 Blueprinter software helps you set product objectives based on data from interviews and competitive testing.
 Visual tools let you view “what-if” product designs, predict market reaction to each, and select the best.
 Resulting value propositions—void of wishful thinking and internal bias—are captured in a 12-point venture-capital-quality Business Case.
 You can use this as a stand-alone justification or as a supplement to your existing stage-and-gate process.